rcardona-os/ocpv-hcp/README.md

   --etcd-storage-class=ocs-storagecluster-ceph-rbd
 ```

-🚀 Verify that the hosted control plane pods are running with *oc -n clusters-< hosted-cluster-name > get pods*, these are the pods that run the control plane of the managed cluster.
+🚀 Verify that the hosted control plane pods are running in the HOSTED_CLUSTER_NAMESPACE, these are the pods that run the control plane of the managed cluster.
 ```bash
 $ oc get pods -n hpc-guest-cluster-0
 ```